imcquee/nix-home/README.md

 3. Rebuild host

-If you are building on a new machine, generate a new hardware-configuration.nix using
+If you are building on a new machine, generate a new hardware-configuration.nix using:

 ```bash
 sudo nixos-generate-config